 Not only does progesterone not promote breast cancer cell growth but it appears to inhibit it.
 In a study published in the Annals of Clinical and Labratory Science found, “After 24 hours of exposure to either 1 microM or 10 microM progesterone, the expression by T47-D cancer cells of bcl-2 was down-regulated, and that of p53 was up-regulated as detected by semiquantitative RT-PCR analysis.
 These results demonstrate that progesterone at a concentration similar to that seen during the third trimester of pregnancy exhibited a strong antiproliferative effect on at least two breast cancer cell lines.
 Apoptosis was induced in the progesterone receptor expressing T47-D breast cancer cells.”

 Women with a history of progesterone deficiency appear to be more at risk of breast cancer according to the study in the American Journal of Epidemiology.
 The study says, “Women were categorized as to the cause of infertility into two groups, those with endogenous progesterone deficiency (PD) and those with nonhormonal causes (NH).
 Women in the PD group had 5.4 times the risk of premenopausal breast cancer compared to women in the NH group.
 Women in the PD group also experienced a 10-fold increase in deaths from all malignant neopiasms compared to the NH group.”
+Although there are no known cure to any type of cancer, we’ve come a long way in terms of breast cancer treatment.

 Synthetic Hormones and Breast Cancer